 Are you interested in trying Rodelle’s products?
 Visit their website and leave a comment below which products you would like to try and I will pick from your top choices to put together a gift pack for a future giveaway (possibly in February or March).

-This recipe is free of peanuts, tree nuts, soy, fish, and shellfish as written.
+This recipe is free of peanuts, tree nuts, soy, fish, shellfish, and sesame as written.

 If you have a milk allergy, substitute with dairy free versions of cream cheese and butter.